NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Paralyzing Jewel.md

 * * *

 Your dedication to the ideals of art and beauty allows your head gem to access the power of the waning moon.
 While you possess your head gem, you can overwhelm foes with a sense of reverent wonder.
-Enemies within a @Template\[emanation|distance:15\] must attempt a Will check save against the higher of your class DC or spell DC.
+Enemies within a 15-foot emanation must attempt a Will check save against the higher of your class DC or spell DC.

 * * *